alexisnsns/russianrouleth/README.md

 Once a winner is chosen, a new round automatically starts, and anyone can join again.

+The game runs entirely on-chain, meaning all logic — from player entries to payouts — is handled by the smart contract itself: this roulette can't be rigged.

 Only on testnets right now as I'm not quite sure of the legal implications of this.

 Stack: Vyper (smart contracts), TS, hardHat, wagmi/viem.